RPGroup-PBoC/mwc_growth/code/processing/20180426_r2_37C_glucose_O2_dilution/README.md

 reason:
 ---

-# 2018-04-19 O2 Dilution
+# 2018-04-26 O2 Dilution

 ## Purpose
-This experiment preforms a full IPTG and ATC titration of the O2 dilution strains in glycerol at 37°C.
+This experiment performs a full IPTG and ATC titration of the O2 dilution strains in glucose at 37°C.

 ## Strain Information